Other Circumstances of Service

 If you withdraw your accumulated contributions from LACERA:

-- If you withdraw, you may elect to either:
+If you withdraw, you may elect to either:

 Required Minimum Distribution

+The method of the distribution depends on the member’s retirement eligibility status.
 In accordance with IRC requirements and applicable retirement law, this means those individuals must either elect to retire or to withdraw their accumulated contributions.

-- Reaches age 72
+- Reaches the RMD age

-If a member meeting the above conditions fails to apply for a deferred retirement allowance and elect a Retirement Option, LACERA will calculate and pay a monthly retirement allowance based on the Unmodified Option.
+If a member meeting the above conditions fails to apply for a retirement allowance and elect a Retirement Option, LACERA will calculate and pay a monthly retirement allowance based on the Unmodified Option.

 Returning to Service*